dialoguemd/fastapi-sqla/README.md

 ### `session`

+Sqla session to create db fixture:
+* All changes done at test setiup or during the test are rollbacked at test tear down;
-Sqla session to create db fixture.
-No record will actually be written in the database.
+* No record will actually be written in the database;
-Changes in one session need to be committed to be _seen_ from other sessions.
+* Changes in one session need to be committed to be available from other sessions;

 Example:
 ```python